rwboyer/mm-blog/source/blog/2014-06-12-a-gaggle-of-28mm-lenses.liquid.md

 {% img /images/2014/06/DSC_3642.jpg %}

-I know have both new (actually old) Nikon 28mm AIS lenses in my hot little hands along with the ancient pre-AI f/3.5 I’ve been using extensively.
+I now have both new (actually old) Nikon 28mm AIS lenses in my hot little hands along with the ancient pre-AI f/3.5 I’ve been using extensively.
 For comparisons sake I’ve chucked in a couple of other lenses with the bunch.
 The 50mm 1.4G, 28-70 2.8 AF-S behemoth, and a 50mm 1.2 AIS.
 Over the next several weeks I plan on utilizing both of the *new* members of the family thuroughly in diverse shooting conditions in order to get a feel for their characteristics.
 Of course I’ll compare some more pedantic images made with the behemoth but it’s pointless beyond the academics.
 I know I’m not going to lug that beast around.

 <!--more-->